ccri/geomesa/docs/developer/installation.rst

     # something like this for each tablet server
     scp $GEOMESA_HOME/dist/geomesa-distributed-runtime-$VERSION.jar tserver1:$ACCUMULO_HOME/lib/ext/

-Deploy Geomesa Accumulo Plugin to GeoServer
+Deploy GeoMesa Accumulo Plugin to GeoServer
 -------------------------------------------

 You should have an instance of GeoServer, version 2.5.2, running